 As part of their undergraduate studies, dual degree candidates are required to take six 4000-level graduate courses* for a total of 30 credits.
 Ultimately, dual degree students will double-count these 30 credit hours toward both their BA and MA degrees.
 In the fifth (and final) year of the program, students must complete an additional 60 hours of graduate-level coursework, in order to satisfy the remaining requirements of the MA component.

 *Note: Potential candidates are required to complete at least two, 3000-level INTS courses before they are eligible to begin taking 4000-level courses during their senior year.
 The 3000-level courses count only toward the undergraduate degree and are not eligible to be included among the credits that are double-counted toward the dual degree BA/MA program.

 Admission to the Josef Korbel School as a Dual Degree Student

 The following admission standards are nonnegotiable and will be enforced.

 - Applicants must be current and declared INTS majors at the Josef Korbel School of International Studies.

 - Interested students are only eligible to apply for the dual degree BA/MA program once during their academic tenure at DU.

 - Candidates must meet all admission criteria for Josef Korbel School graduate programs (other than receipt of the baccalaureate degree).

-Informal Application due May 1st of Freshman Year
+Informal Application due December 1st of Sophomore Year

 Official Application and Supporting Materials due February 1st of Junior Year